Horizontal needling: a revolution in the treatment of wrinkles and stretch marks

 The Needling technique

-In the days following treatment, apply PEG Ointment to the treated area to promote complete repair.
+At home, apply PEG ointment to the treated area for a few days to promote complete healing.

 What happens after the treatment